festivespice/udp-waiting-room/README.md

 class in 2022 of my masters at Florida Polytechnic University.

 In this project, I solidified my skills in communicating using a protocol like UDP, multi-threading, and developing server-client programs.

+This project was written in Intellij Idea, and I used Maven to build the project but there aren't any dependencies that I installed because the project doesn't depend on Maven or resources outside of Java using JDK 18.